GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-All of our exalted technological progress, civilization for that matter, is comparable to an axe in the hand of a pathological criminal.
+The problem is that coding isn’t fun if all you can do is call things out of a library, if you can’t write the library yourself.

-~ Albert Einstein
+~ Donald Knuth
 <pre>

 </pre>